 But the provision on the relationship of the Protocol to other international agreements was finally deleted, and statements relating to such relationship were added into the preamble of the Protocol.
 Most contentious among the preambular language was, 'Emphasising that this Protocol shall not be interpreted as implying a change in the rights and obligations of a Party under any existing international agreements'.

 However, this statement relegated to the preamble carries far less weight than if it were included as a substantive provision.
 A paragraph also follows that the previous recital does not imply a hierarchy amongst the agreements.

-In the statement on behalf of civil society groups at the closing plenary, Chee Yoke Ling from the Third World Network said that it was a historical agreement, being the first time that international law recognised GMOs as distinct and inherently different, thereby requiring a separate regulatory framework.
-However, she said that the last change pressed upon the rest of the world by the Miami Group in the final hours, to avoid segregation and identification of commodities as GMOs was disappointing.
-"Nevertheless, civil society - consumers, farmers and scientists - will continue to be vigilant.
-The demand for segregation and labelling will not stop".
+In a statement on behalf of civil society groups at the closing plenary, Chee Yoke Ling from the Third World Network said that it was a historical agreement, being the first time that international law recognised GEOs as distinct and inherently different, thereby requiring a separate regulatory framework.
+However, she said that the last change pressed upon the rest of the world by the Miami Group in the final hours, to avoid segregation and identification of commodities as GMOs, was disappointing.
+'Nevertheless, civil society - consumers, farmers and scientists - will continue to be vigilant.
+The demand for segregation and labelling will not stop.'